ibm-cloud-architecture/tabular-terraform/README.md

 1. Terraformer is provided with no formal support and the format is subject to change.
 2. Report problems informally by opening a GitHub issue.
 3. All fields, custom images, secondary NICs, and Power need further testing.
-4. Additional fields for FIP and Public Gateway are not yet supported.
+4. Additional fields in floatingips and publicgateways sheets are not yet supported.
 5. Considering adding resource-specific fields such as count.
 6. Considering migrating sheets when format changes are required.